-Arthur Garson, Jr., M.D., M.P.H.
+Arthur Garson, Jr., MD, MPH, MACC

-From 2007-2011 was Executive Vice President and Provost of the University of Virginia.
+From 2007-2011 was Provost of the University of Virginia.
 He was responsible for the operations of the University’s 11 schools, as well as planning with a $1.3 Billion academic budget, and helped to fund and to found the Batten School of Leadership and Public Policy.
 From 2002-2007, Dr. Garson served as Vice President and Dean of the University of Virginia’s School of Medicine.

 In 1995, he returned to Houston to be Baylor College of Medicine’s Dean for Academic Operations.
 He was also Vice President of Texas Children’s Hospital for quality.

 In 1999-2000, Dr. Garson served as President of the American College of Cardiology.

 In addition, he has served on the White House panel on Health Policy.